Too many times have we heard the words "Oh, I wish I'd known about your organization sooner!"

 Myth vs. Fact

 Myth: If a turtle bites you, it won't let go until it thunders.
 Fact: If a turtle bites you, it could care less about thunder.
-The reason they don't immediately let go is because they instinctively know that in doing so, they would be freeing the object that threatened them in the first place, and that object (your finger or hand) may then continue to do him harm.
+The reason they don't immediately let go is because they instinctively know that in doing so, they would be freeing the object that threatened them in the first place, and that object (your finger or hand) may then do him harm.
 To get a turtle to let go, try either pouring water over the turtle's face, or submerge the turtle in water.

 Myth: Turtles will eat all the fish in a pond.
 Fact: Turtles will eat all the sick, slow, diseased, or dying fish in a pond.
 If you think about it, fish swim much faster than turtles.
 In most cases, a turtle isn't going to be able to catch and eat a healthy fish.
 It's a much easier meal for him if he targets the old, diseased, or feeble fish (the ones you don't want in your pond anyway.)
 Turtles are actually quite beneficial to ponds - they keep disease away and help maintain a clean pond.

 Myth: If you relocate or even kill all the turtles in your pond, you'll be rid of turtles.
 Fact: For every turtle you rid of your pond, there is another one waiting to take its place.
 The fact is that we're in a state where turtles are numerous.
 We have optimal temperatures and seasons here for over 30 species of turtle.
 Unless you build a 6-foot concrete fence that is buried a foot underground and is surrounded over top with electrical wire, you're never going to have a pond in Mississippi without turtles.
 And the fact still remains that there's no reason to want them gone from a pond anyway.
-They are beneficial.
+They are beneficial and harm no one.

 What if you see a turtle on the road?
 If you see a turtle on the road, he is unharmed, and you can safely stop to help him, always move him as far off the roadway as possible in the direction he was heading.
 The only exception to this is if the road is a major thoroughfare, such as an interstate or other large, divided highway.
 If the turtle you find is in one of those roads, take him back the way he came.
 (Please...never move a turtle more than a tenth of a mile from where you found it.
 Many turtles know where their home is.
 If you move one away from his home, he'll just try for the rest of his life to get back to it.
 In almost every instance, there is no "safer" place for that turtle than in the area where you found him.)

 What if you find a turtle that's hurt?
 If you find an injured turtle, collect the turtle gently (stay away from the mouth), put the turtle in a box tall enough he can't escape from, cover him with a towel, and get him to a rehabber (us) or a veterinarian as soon as possible.
 If there will be a delay in getting him to a rehabber or vet, keep him somewhere dry, quiet, warm, and protected from potential predators (including household pets.)
 Make sure to keep him inside so that flies, gnats, and fire ants won't be able to get to him.
+Read more on emergency procedures here.

 What if you accidentally hook a turtle while fishing?
 First, what not to do.
 Please don't yank the hook back out.
 The barb at the end of the hook will shred the skin and cause major damage.
 And please don't kill the turtle to retrieve your hook.
 If you want to remove the hook yourself, below is a step-by-step guide on how to do that.
 If you can't get the hook out, or the turtle is damaged by the removal process, get him to a rehabber (us) or veterinarian as soon as possible.